Research & Evidence

 Instead, so-called “advice” from most individuals and companies in the world of investing is the financial equivalent of selling snake oil.

 Rather than standing on a foundation of evidence, logic, and peer-reviewed research, most of what we hear in the news media and read in personal finance magazines is simply advertising, self-promotion, and fear-mongering masked as unbiased analysis.

 Most financial advisors make decisions based on guessing & speculation

 Cut Through the Noise

-That’s why we base every decision we make for our clients on extensive, academic and industry research published in highly-respected, peer-reviewed journals like:
+We review every client decision through the lens of extensive, academic and industry research published in highly-respected, peer-reviewed journals, including:

 While we can’t predict the future or guarantee success, we can apply the latest research from the smartest financial minds around the world and combine it with sound, logical principles.

 This approach provides our clients with the highest confidence that they will achieve their financial goals.
 It also allows them to spend more time enjoying the journey, rather than worrying about the destination.